Coder-Myth/Project_python/To_do_list/to_do_list.md

 # This is a beginner project —Great for understanding CRUD logic in pure Python.
+After completion of day#21 of **Code With Harry Series** , i have made this as my first logic testing project

  # ✅ To-Do List CLI App